fatb38/DS/README.md

 1. **Copy - Paste the template folder (stories/template)**
     This folder contains all required files to create component documentation.
-    - `exemples` : contains all the code of exemples, index.tsx export all exemples in the convenient format.
+    - `examples` : contains all the code of examples, index.tsx export all examples in the convenient format.
     - `data.tsx`: contains the API data (Args, Template, ...)
-    - `Component.mdx` : file that contains the component documentation (usage / exemples / api / tokens)
+    - `Component.mdx` : file that contains the component documentation (usage / examples / api / tokens)
     - `Component.stories.tsx` : file use by storybook as a story to test and display.

 </br>